alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/22/01/post.md

 Containerization is an excellent way of applications isolation and Docker is one the most popular tools which allow us to do that.

+In this short post i'm trying to put handy one liners.

 Alternatives to docker are:

 - Podman